Miniature Gardening in the Southeastern States

 Lily Turf – Lirope spicata

-Sedums – small leafed
+Sedums – Small leafed ground covers

 Please refer to our online store for what is available here.
 Not all the plants are available at all times.